Lawrence-Godfrey/obsidian-ai-notes/AI/Machine Learning/Unsupervised Learning/Clustering/K-Means.md

 ![[Pasted image 20230828164510.png | center]]

 Can try running K-means on the dataset a number of times with different random initialisations and use the one with the lowest cost.

+For a clustering algorithm which doesn't require a preconfigured number of clusters, see [[DBSCAN]].